-Expected results: a PON1-dependent shorter HDL3 dwell time.
+Expected results: A PON1-dependent shorter HDL3 dwell time.

 Possible pitfalls: The phenomenon is hard to observe and is cell type-dependent.
 In this case, we will try to follow as many HDL particles as possible for robust statistical analysis.
 To prevent cell type-related artifacts, we will repeat the experiment using at least three different commercially available arterial endothelial primary cultures or cell lines.